National Association of Manufacturers: Exemption from federal efficiency standards

 The NAM supported the EPS Service Parts Act of 2014 (H.R.
 5057; 113th Congress), a bill that would exempt certain external power supplies from complying with standards set forth in a final rule published by the United States Department of Energy in February 2014.
-The United States House Committee on Energy and Commerce describes the bill as a bill that "provides regulatory relief by making a simple technical correction to the 2007 Energy Independence and Security Act to exempt certain power supply (EPS) service and spare parts from federal efficiency standards."
+The United States House Committee on Energy and Commerce describes the bill as a bill that "provides regulatory relief by making a simple technical correction to the 2007 Energy Independence and Security Act to exempt certain power supply (EPS) service and spare parts from federal efficiency standards".

+Conflict minerals

+The United States Court of Appeals for the District of Columbia Circuit issued a decision in National Association of Manufacturers, et al. v.
+SEC et al. on 14 April 2014.
+The case involved a challenge led by NAM to the Securities Exchange Commission (SEC)'s Exchange Act Rule 13p-1 and associated form SD.1, which the SEC had adopted to implement section 13(p) of the Securities Exchange Act of 1934, which was added by Section 1502 of the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010.
+The Court held that requiring companies to state on their websites that any of their products had "not been found to be 'DRC conflict free'" constituted a breach of a company's First Amendment rights.

 Opposition to federal right-to-repair legislation

-In July 2024, the NAM signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, concerning right to repair and entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."
+In July 2024, the NAM signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, concerning right to repair and entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials", which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service".